privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/zk-snark-circuits/utilities.md

 #### Process Messages Input Hasher

-A utility circuit used by the main `processMessages` circuit to hash its inputs.
+A utility circuit used by the main `MessageProcessor` circuit to hash its inputs.

 ![ProcessMessagesInputHasher](/img/circuits/processMessagesInputHasher.svg)